Nohit594/Omnifood-Desktop/README.md

 CSS folder : contains two css file one for general rules for the css in the file and another one for the Main css of the project.
 Img folder : contains the Images for the projects.
-Index file : It's main HTML file.
+Index file : It's main HTML file. content.md : contains the description about the Omnifood projects.